-Our mission is to make solar affordable and accessible to all.
+Our goal is to make solar affordable and accessible.
 That means making sure people know about all the discounts and incentives available, so that we can build a brighter future, together.

 Here’s what you need to know.

 You’ll get paid for the power you produce.
-Your utility will ‘net-meter’ the power you send back into the grid, paying you 2 cents for every kWh your solar panels produce.
+Your utility will ‘net-meter’ the power you send back into the grid, crediting you for kWh your solar panels produce.
 This adds up to thousands of dollars over the lifetime of your system.

 How to Save with Solar Incentives in Vermont